Best shrubs for shade – inspiring options for scent, hedging and seasonal color

 Instead of seeing shady backyards as a challenge, discover the potential you have to create wonderful contrasts as part of your backyard ideas.
-White or pale flowers and golden or silvered variegated leaves juxtaposed with darker green foliage and shade, create the effect of light among the shadows, one of the dramatic planting possibilities for white garden ideas.
+White or pale flowers, and golden or silvered variegated leaves juxtaposed with darker foliage and shade create the effect of light among the shadows, one of the dramatic planting possibilities for white garden ideas.

-Below, we bring you the best shrubs for shade, and explain which type of shade they will enjoy.
+Below, we bring you the best shrubs for shade and explain the ideal places to plant them.

 1. Best shrubs for shade for small gardens

-With a wide range of species, both deciduous and evergreen, which flower at different times, daphne offer lots of variety and the blooms have a powerful fragrance.
+With a wide range of species, both deciduous and evergreen, which flower at different times, daphne odora offers lots of variety and the blooms have a powerful fragrance.

 They grow well in partial shade and are not large shrubs so are also well suited to shady spots in small gardens.